QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 Recall that, to start Jupyter on your local machine, you should ``cd`` there in your terminal and type

 .. code-block:: none
+   :class: no-execute

    jupyter lab

+If you are using an online Jupyter, then you can directly open a new notebook

 Your web browser should open to a page that looks something like this